 3. Keep your baby’s head to one side for easy breathing.

 4. Place your baby’s tummy on the upper part of your abdomen while keeping their arms and legs folded.

 5. Hold your baby close to your body and relax.

-6. You can even breastfeed or feed your babe while doing kangaroo care if you wish.
+6. You can even breastfeed or feed your baby while doing kangaroo care if you wish.

 7. Enjoy the bonding experience with your baby!

-The benefits of kangaroo care go hand in hand for both preemies and full-term newborns to help:
+The benefits of kangaroo care go hand in hand with both preemies and full-term newborns: